-When businesses make a decision regarding the IT model that would be most beneficial to them, considering the budget is critical.
+When businesses make a decision regarding the model that would be most beneficial to them, considering the budget is critical.

-Traditional IT infrastructure will be more costly than the cloud, but if a business needs the ownership that traditional IT allows — it could be the best decision of the two.
+Traditional infrastructure will be more costly than the cloud, but if a business needs the ownership that traditional IT allows — it could be the best decision of the two.

 On the other hand, if a business is trying to remain cost-conscious, cloud infrastructure would be the best option.
 Whether by implementing a hybrid solution or utilizing all of the benefits of the cloud, the flexibility would prove invaluable to a team also looking to save.